kkwyj322/mygit/readme.txt

-git is a distributed version
+git is a distributed version control